-ij is Derby's interactive JDBC scripting tool.
-It is a simple utility for running scripts or interactive queries against a Derby database.

-ij is a Java application, which you start from a command window such as an MS-DOS Command Window or the UNIX shell. ij provides several non-SQL commands for ease in accessing a variety of JDBC features for testing.
+- ij is Derby's interactive JDBC scripting tool.
+It is a simple utility for running scripts or interactive queries against a Derby database. - ij is a Java application, which you start from a command window such as a Windows command prompt or a UNIX shell. ij provides several non-SQL commands for ease in accessing a variety of JDBC features for testing.